Michele Bravi: Career

 Having left Sony for Universal Music, Bravi in 2015 started a YouTube channel to attain a closer contact with his fans.
 During the year he started recording new songs and in October his EP I Hate Music was published.
 It was preceded by the single "The Days".
 All songs were co-written by Bravi and the lyrics are in English.
 The EP contains the Troye Sivan cover "The Fault in Our Stars", as well.
 In early 2016, the singer started his first concert tour.

 In February 2017, Bravi competed in the "Big Artists" section of the 67th Sanremo Music Festival, performing the song "Il diario degli errori".
 The song was the lead single from Bravi's second studio album, Anime di carta, released on 24 February 2017.
 The album peaked the Italian Albums Chart and the song reached the number four of Italian Singles Chart receiving the double platinum certification.
 His second lead single from the album "Solo per un po'" won the Best Performance Award at the MTV Italian Music Awards.

 From October 2017 to May 2017 he was cast with Annalisa and Giovanni Caccamo as tutors of seventeen season of Amici di Maria De Filippi.
 In 2018 the singer collaborated with Elodie and rapper Gué Pequeno on the Top ten hit "Nero Bali", which sold over 100,000 copies.
 In January 2019 he starred on Italian TV series "La compagnia del Cigno".

-On February 18, 2020, he announced the future release of hid third studio album.
+On 18 February 2020, he announced the future release of hid third studio album.
 In May 2020 he was cast for the spin-off Amici Speciali with his lead sing from the album le "La vita breve dei coriandoli".
 In January 2021, Bravi published the second single "Mantieni il bacio" and the album La geografia del buio.
 The album became his second number one on Italian Albums Chart, while the single was certified gold by Fimi.
 On June 22, 2021, the singer released the collaboration "Falene" with British band Sophie and the Giants.

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "Prima o poi".